Puneet94100/Apple-Stock-Price-Prediction/README.md

 ## Data
-The data set used in this project consists of daily closing prices for Apple's stock over a period of 2018 - 2022.
+The data set used in this project consists of daily closing prices for Apple's stock over a period of some years.
 The data is obtained from publicly available sources and is preprocessed

 # Modeling approach